davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v003 runFullRF() run for each standalone predictor for day-night/season
 * OpenMeteoEDA_202306_v003 runFullRF() run for best predictor plus each other predictor for day-night/season
 * OpenMeteoEDA_202306_v003 runFullRF() run for best two predictors plus each other predictor for day-night/season
+* OpenMeteoEDA_202306_v003 runFullRF() run for best three predictors plus each other predictor for day-night/season